-Instead of having to give thought to each word, or take the time to edit out unnecessary ones, they grab whatever comes easiest to them in the moment.
+Instead of having to give thought to each word, or take the time to edit out unnecessary ones, they grab whatever comes easiest to them at the moment.

 Also, nowadays people add “ize” to just about any word to create a new one when it takes too much time to think of a better word in the first place.